dltemple/dltemple.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Scrapy Engineer that does (Deep learning + Fraud Detection + Physics)
+subtitle: Scrappy Engineer that does (Deep learning + Fraud Detection + Physics)

 profile:
   align: right